GROUNDS FOR APPEAL

 - Mere disagreement with the Press Ombudsman’s decision is not a ground for appeal,nor does it constitute an acceptable rationale for an appeal on any of the three stated grounds.

-- A copy of the appeal shall be sent to the other party to the complaint, for their observations, within five working days of its receipt by the Chairman and any observations received will be sent to the appellant for their information.
+- A copy of the appeal shall be sent to the other party to the complaint within five working days of its receipt by the Chairman.
+The other party will be invited to submit any observations they wish to make on the appeal within ten working days.
+A copy of any observations received will be sent to the appellant for their information.

 - The appeal shall be considered by the Press Council as soon as is reasonably possible after the time periods referred to in paragraph 5 above have expired.

 - The appeal, any response made by the other party to the appeal and the complaint file shall be sent to the Press Council for the purposes of its consideration of the appeal.

 - In considering the appeal, the Press Council shall proceed as follows: